extraes/BW-Chaos/README.md

 The mod is open source, so if you see an effect and want to know what it does, just go to the [GitHub repository](https://github.com/extraes/BW-Chaos/tree/rewrite/BW%20Chaos/Effects).

-Odds are it's in either the Misc or Player folders.
+Odds are it's in either the Misc or Player folders, and the file may have a different name than ingame.

+If an effect is laggy and not marked as such, tell me and I'll try to optimize it or I'll mark it as laggy.
+Tell me your specs too, please.

 ## Crashes/errors